 - Leverage technology and social media to make connections

-- Create prospecting scripts and practice it with someone
+- Create prospecting scripts and practice them with someone

 - Provide great solutions to problems, even ones that your company doesn’t provide